-Sheng Hsiung PAN, also known as William Pan, aged 55, is a Non-executive Director of the Company since 24 October 2005 and a member of the Audit Committee and Remuneration Committee of the Company.
+Sheng Hsiung PAN, also known as William Pan, aged 56, is a Non-executive Director of the Company since 24 October 2005 and a member of the Audit Committee and Remuneration Committee of the Company.
 He is the Chief Executive Officer of Tai-Chuan Wooden MFG Co., Ltd, a cue manufacturer.
 Mr. Pan has over 20 years of experience in sales, marketing, manufacturing, and product development in the cue industry and sales and marketing in billiard cue and related accessories.
 Mr. Pan obtained a Bachelor of Arts degree in Economics Development from Tamkang University in 1979.

-Yuang-Whang LIAO, also known as Daniel Liao, aged 41, is a Non-executive Director of the Company since 17 September 2007.
-Mr. Liao is currently an Executive Director and Chief Financial Officer of China LotSynergy Holdings Limited, a company listed on the Growth Enterprise Market of The Stock Exchange of Hong Kong Limited.
+Yuang-Whang LIAO, also known as Daniel Liao, aged 42, is a Non-executive Director of the Company since 17 September 2007.
+Mr. Liao is the Chief Executive Officer of China Tianyi Holdings Limited, a company listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange"), since 19 March 2012.
 Mr. Liao had been the Director of Investor Relations of the Company and Vice-President and Chief Financial Officer of the subsidiaries of the Company from September 2003 to September 2007.
 Prior to joining our Group, Mr. Liao held the position of Director in the Private Equity of Citibank Hong Kong.
-Mr. Liao previously held positions ranging from financial officer and risk analyst to Vice-President of Private Equity at Citibank, Taipei.
+Mr. Liao previously held positions ranging from financial officer, risk analyst to Vice-President of Private Equity at Citibank, Taipei.
 Mr. Liao has more than 10 years of experience in banking and finance.
-Mr. Liao holds a Bachelor of Arts degree in Management Science from National Chiao Tung University and an M. Phil in Management from Cambridge University.
+Mr. Liao was an Executive Director and Chief Financial Officer of China LotSynergy Holdings Limited, a company listed on the Growth Enterprise Market of the Stock Exchange from 13 November 2007 to 15 March 2012 and a Nonexecutive Director of China Tianyi Holdings Limited from 13 December 2011 to 15 March 2012, Mr. Liao obtained a Bachelor of Arts degree in Management Science from National Chiao Tung University in 1991 and an M. Phil in Management from Cambridge University in 1999.